Behind the Music

 9 year-old Angelica Hale's "Rise Up" was her first audition for the 2017 season of the TV Show "America's Got Talent" and the first time singing before a live audience.

 Angelica’s miracle goes beyond her amazing voice because she was born with a condition that meant she likely would not live beyond five years old.
 Angelica spent her earliest years undergoing organ transplants to save her life.
-During long hospital stays, Angelica would cheer herself up watching videos of "America's Got Talent,” and became known at the hospital for her tendency to belt out Whitney Houston songs at all hours of the day and night, her epic voice stunning everyone as impossibly emitting from her tiny body.
+During long hospital stays, Angelica would cheer herself up watching videos of "America's Got Talent,” and became known at the hospital for her tendency to belt out Whitney Houston songs at all hours of the day and night.

 Epitome of Musical Power: The Universal Langauge of Song

-This brother and sister from rural Changbai, China spoke no English when they sang “You Raise Me Up" on this Chinese TV talent show.
-Their father was a professor of musical composition, but neither child showed much interest in music until they heard this song playing on their car radio one day.
-They loved it so much that they began practicing singing it together, sounding out the English words until their tones and inflections matched and could be heard and understood as English.
+This brother and sister from rural Changbai, China spoke no English when they performed “You Raise Me Up” on a Chinese television talent show.
+Their father was a professor of musical composition, yet neither child showed much interest in music—until one day they heard the song playing on their car radio.

 Well done, xiōng dì jiě mèi 兄弟姐妹!